 At any point, the state of the system can be described with an m-bit string s.
 The gates in a circuit are mappings from one such string to another.
-Gates only affect a constant-size part of the input string since they follow locality i.e. a gate acting on $k \leq m$ components/bits will map the input to an output state differing in only those k bits.
+Gates only affect a constant-size part of the input string since they follow locality.
+A gate acting on some $k \leq m$ components/bits maps the input to an output state differing in only those k positions.